 bush dinner with bonfire

-If you come back without falling in love with the African skies, then you have not ventured out of your hotel room and not seen the skies!
-While you experience the dawn, dusk and daytime sky during your safaris, but you can make it all the more special by opting for a bush dinner under the stars.
-Imagine at night you are in middle of the same vast savannahs where you went for safari during the day, there is just a neatly appointed white cloth dining table and chairs with finest of crockeries, and you are hearing sounds of all kinds of animals from all around you, while the Masais are guarding you in all directions and servicing you choicest of African delicacies, while some are doing their traditional dance for you, with nothing but the vast African skies above you.
+Imagine that at night you are in the middle of the same vast savannahs where you went on a safari during the day.
+There is just a neatly white cloth dining table and chairs with the finest of crockeries, and you hear sounds of all kinds of animals from all around you, while the Masais are guarding you in all directions and servicing your choicest of African delicacies, while some are doing their traditional dance for you, with nothing but the vast African skies above you.
 You are also free to dance with them under the stars and around your private bonfire.
-Well, we would not like to give further romantic or otherwise interpretations, we leave that to you and just recommend you get this experience once in your lifetime.
+Well, we would not like to give further romantic or otherwise interpretations; we leave that to you and just recommend you get this experience once in your lifetime.

 4. Breakfast with the Hippos and Crocs

-Disclaimer, disclaimer, disclaimer, do not read into this literally and we are not feeding you to Crocodiles or Hippos.
-We only meant that you must have a bush breakfast by the side of one of the iconic rivers – like Grumeti river, Mara river, Talek river, Olare Olok river etc. While you are spread out a neat table and chairs and have your sumptuous breakfast and champagne by the river, you also watch Hippos and Crocs chilling out in the river and possibly having their own breakfast of a live kill (not you or your breakfast)
+Disclaimer, disclaimer, disclaimer, do not read this literally, and we are not feeding you to Crocodiles or Hippos.
+We only meant that you must have a bush breakfast by the side of one of the iconic rivers, like the Grumeti River, Mara River, Talek River, Olare Olok River, etc. While you are spread out a neat table and chairs and have your sumptuous breakfast and champagne by the river, you also watch Hippos and Crocs chilling out in the river and possibly having their breakfast of a live kill (not you or your breakfast).

 5. Jump taller than a Masai